Goondiwindi Regional Council

 Dominant groups

-In comparison, the same 3 industries in Queensland accounted for 3.0% in Agriculture, Forestry and Fishing; 20.1% in Construction and 9.1% in Manufacturing.
+In comparison, the same 3 industries in Queensland accounted for 20.2% in Construction; 1.9% in Agriculture, Forestry and Fishing and 6.7% in Rental, Hiring and Real Estate Services.

 The major differences between local sales by industries of Goondiwindi Regional Council and Queensland were: